-- 2 In the New Estimate window, specify the following estimate information: - A name for the new estimate
+2. In the New Estimate window, specify the following estimate information:

-- The standard item database you want to associate with the new estimate, if desired.
-Sage Estimating opens the selected database automatically whenever you open the estimate. - The branch in the My Estimates pane of the Estimating Management Console where you want the estimate displayed.
+- a.
+A name for the new estimate - b.
+The standard item database you want to associate with the new estimate, if desired.
+Sage Estimating opens the selected database automatically whenever you open the estimate. - c.
+The branch in the My Estimates pane of the Estimating Management Console where you want the estimate displayed.

-NOTE: Estimates are displayed in the Estimating Management Console according to tiers or "branches" that you create.
+Estimates are displayed in the Estimating Management Console according to tiers or "branches" that you create.
 These branches are for organizational purposes only.
 The structure of your database does not change.

+3. Click [OK].

-- 3 Click [OK].
-The Sage Estimating software creates the new estimate and opens the Estimate Information window. - 4 Complete the fields on the tabs of the New Estimate window.
-At a minimum, edit or accept the project name displayed in the Project field.
+Sage Estimating creates the new estimate, and then opens the Estimate Information window.>

+4. Complete the fields on the tabs of the New Estimate window.

+Notes:

-The Job size field is required if you want Sage Estimating to calculate the cost per unit for the job in the Totals window.
+- You must either edit or accept the project name displayed in the Project field. - If you want Sage Estimating to calculate the cost per unit for the job in the Totals window, you must enter a value in the Job size field. - 5.
+When you finish entering information about the estimate, click [OK].

-- 5 When you finish entering information about the estimate, click [OK]. - 6 If desired, you can also click the File menu button to start a new estimate from scratch, create a duplicate of an existing estimate, or merge several existing estimates into one new estimate.
+Tip: You can also use the File menu to open an existing estimate, create a duplicate of an existing estimate, or merge several existing estimates into one new estimate.